NLnetLabs/rpki-doc/source/rpki/bgp-routing.rst

 Routing Errors
 --------------

-Routing errors on the Internet can be classified as route leaks or route hijacks. `RFC 7908 <https://tools.ietf.org/html/rfc7908>`_ provides a working definition of a BGP route leak:
+Routing errors on the Internet can be classified as route leaks or route hijacks. :rfc-reference:`7908` provides a working definition of a BGP route
+leak:

    A route leak is the propagation of routing announcement(s) beyond their intended scope.
 That is, an announcement from an Autonomous